EmreSoftware/Deathverse/README.md

 ## FAQ

-**Q: Can I customize death sounds and messages per weapon or cause of death?**
+**Q: Can I customize death sounds and messages?**
 A: Yes.
-You can assign specific sounds and messages to weapon classnames, damage types, suicides, or prop kills - all locally for your server.
+You can assign specific sounds and messages to suicides, and kills - all locally for your server.

 **Q: How are killstreaks tracked?**
 A: Killstreaks are tracked per-player and reset on death.
 You can define milestone thresholds (e.g., 3, 5, 10 kills) and set custom messages or sounds for each.